rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 expect(reducer(initialState, action)).to.equal(expectedState);
 {{< /highlight >}}

 Once you know the test patterns for each part in your app, you should apply TDD.
 People tend to use code snippets for that task, which I can totally recommend.
-Add a snippet for each test part, like the one blueprint from above for reducer tests, in your app.
+Add a snippet for each test part, like the one from the blueprint above for reducer tests, in your app.

 {{% chapter_header "Test Multiple React Components" "export-multiple-react-components" %}}